Monitoring Provides Vital Ecological Data

 Five Countries, Five Programmes

 The programmes were implemented at the start of construction of Line 1 of the twin pipeline system in April of 2010, and will continue during the operational phase of the pipelines until 2016.
-In 2010, Nord Stream invested 13 million euros in its ESMPs.
-The results of the monitoring will help to verify that the national permit conditions are being met, and will be used as a basis for corrective action if necessary.
+The results of the monitoring have helped to verify that the national permit conditions were being met during construction, and that the environment is recovering as projected after construction.

-Sixteen subjects are monitored, including water quality, seabed recovery, and fish, bird and mammal populations.
+Sixteen subjects are covered by the monitoring programme, including water quality, seabed recovery, and fish, bird and mammal populations.
 Certain subjects are monitored in some countries and in others not according to environmental variations and the nature of the construction work in particular areas.
 Samples are collected from about 1,000 survey locations along the route in Russia, Finland, Sweden, Denmark and Germany.
 The samples are analysed in internationally recognised laboratories.
 The findings are compiled in Nord Stream's annual monitoring reports and distributed to the national authorities in each of the five countries, and are also publicly available in our Library.
-In addition to the reports that are developed based on the monitoring results, Nord Stream is also committed to sharing its existing survey data with HELCOM, an organisation that focuses on protecting the Baltic Sea.
-The data gathered during the monitoring programmes will support HELCOM's Baltic Sea Action Plan, which aims to restore the good ecological status of the Baltic marine environment by 2021.
+In addition to the reports that are developed based on the monitoring results, Nord Stream is also committed to sharing its existing survey data in its Data and Information Fund.

 A Solid Base